elliewix/IS-452-Spring2019/readme.md

 ## Status

-This was imported from the Fall and the content will be reviewed before class.
-Right now, the schedule has not been set.
+This was imported from the Fall and the content will be reviewed before class in a Just In Time fashion.

 ## About

 This is the repo for the IS452 A/AO class materials that I can make public, but mainly for the notebooks containing my lecure notes and occasionaly slides.

-I will add the completed (or in progress toward being completed) notebooks as links in the schedule.
-For my own reference I've added a folder with the spring notebooks.

-Jupyter notebooks should render nicely inside of github, but you'll need to download and open any powerpoint slides.
+This doesn't contain everything for the class.

 ## Schedule